dzik143/syscall-dump/README.md

 # Syscall-dump (64-bit)
 Dump syscall numbers assigned to NtXxx() routines exported by NTDLL.DLL library.

-# What does it do
+# What does it do?
 - Load NTDLL.DLL library,
 - finds its [exports table](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format#the-edata-section-image-only),
 - process each exported functions one-by-one and search for below code pattern at their entry-points: